What foods are best cooked in a smoker?

 Choosing the Right Wood for Different Foods

-Each type of wood imparts its own flavor profile, making it essential to match the wood to the food:
+Each type of wood imparts its flavor profile, making it essential to match the wood to the food:

 • Hickory: Bold and smoky, perfect for red meats.